llucbrell/gangnam-style-guide/README.md

 Starting to building my own JavaScript style guide starting with npm's as sketch.

 This JavaScript coding style is a bit unconventional.
-It is not different for difference's sake, but rather a carefully crafted style that is designed to reduce visual clutter and make bugs more apparent.
+It's for personal projects use.
+The objective is to incorporate it little by little in older projects and completely in newer ones.

 <h2>Line Length</h2>